Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m5/task5/readme.md

       max-lease-time 7200;
     }

 Other than that, it is important to edit the `/etc/default/isc-dhcp-server` to specify the interfaces `dhcpd` should listen to.
-In my case, for

     INTERFACESv4="enp0s8 enp0s9"

 ![Screenshot12](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m5/task5/Screenshots/12.jpg)

 In addition, I uncommented the line with word `authoritative;`.
-Then I verify whether the parser finds any errors in the configuration file by executing the following command - `dhcpd -t -cf /etc/dhcp/dhcpd.conf`.
+Then I verified whether the parser found any errors in the configuration file by executing the following command - `dhcpd -t -cf /etc/dhcp/dhcpd.conf`.

 ![Screenshot13](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m5/task5/Screenshots/13.jpg)